Reducing the Large Set Threshold for Oertel's Conjecture on the Mixed-Integer Volume: The general case

-We provided new thresholds for large sets such that \DS{Oertel's conjecture on the mixed-integer volume} (\Cref{conj:Oertel}) holds true.
-The first one is based on the idea that a large set should contain a large ball, and the second one is based on the concept of lattice width, as in \Cref{thm:BasuOertel-LargeSets}.
-In both cases, our thresholds are polynomial: for the radius of the ball the threshold is $\Omega(d^2n^{3/2})$, and for the lattice width (of the projection to the integer variables) the threshold is $\Omega(d^2n^{6})$.
-Additionally, for the special case $n=1$, we derive a threshold of $\Omega(d)$.

-We believe that Oertel's Conjecture holds in general, and not only for large sets.
-However, this has proven to be a very challenging problem.

-\paragraph{Acknowledgements.} The first and second author were partially funded by the Center of Mathematical Modeling (CMM), FB210005, BASAL funds for centers of excellence (ANID-Chile).
+\paragraph{Acknowledgments.} Both authors were partially funded by the Center for Mathematical Modeling (CMM), FB210005, BASAL funds for centers of excellence (ANID-Chile).
 The second author was partially funded by the project FONDECYT 1251159 (ANID-Chile).
-The second author whishes to thank A. Basu for his lectures and useful discussions during the conference IPCO 2023, that motivated this research.
-Part of this research was conducted during the post-doctoral fellowship of the first author at the Center of Mathematical Modeling (CMM).
-Part of this research was conducted during a 3-month visit of the second author to the IMT, Université Toulouse Paul Sabatier, CNRS, INSA Toulouse, UT, INU, UT Capitole, UT2J, financed by CNRS through the \textit{Poste Rouge} program.
+The second author wishes to thank A. Basu for his lectures and useful discussions at IPCO 2023, which motivated this research.
+Part of this research was conducted during the first author's postdoctoral fellowship at the Center for Mathematical Modeling (CMM).
+Part of this research was conducted during a 3-month visit of the second author to the IMT, Université Toulouse Paul Sabatier, CNRS, INSA Toulouse, UT, INU, UT Capitole, UT2J, funded by CNRS through the \textit{Poste Rouge} program.
+We thank the anonymous referees for their thorough reviews, which allowed us to significantly improve our initial manuscript and refine some results.